Rocky Mountain National Park Elk - Tundra near the Alpine Visitor Center - West Horseshoe Park - Moraine Park

 These photographs were taken over a 3-day period in September during the Elk rut.
 The bulls are impressive; they can weigh 800+ pounds.
 Their massive antlers weigh about 40 pounds.
 Elk sense of smell and hearing are excellent.
 Maintaining a safe distance while photographing them is imperative; you do not want to find yourself in a situation where a bull may suddenly charge to defend his territory or his herd of cows and their calves; with a top speed of about 35 mph, you are not going to out run them!

-Bull Elk bugling (audio clip at that site) is a particularly eerie sound to experience.
-It typically signaled that this is his domain.
+Bull Elk bugling is a particularly eerie sound to experience.
+It typically signals that this is his domain.
 Potential intruders, including photographers for that matter, were duly warned.

-At one point while photographing a large bull in West Horseshoe Park, he apparently decided that his harem of approximately 15 cows and 2 calves was wandering a bit too close to the photographers and other park visitors lining the roadside.
-It was somewhat unnerving to experience just how agile 800+ pounds of muscle and antlers could charge directly towards us for a few hundred feet until, perhaps only 100 feet away from us, the bull quickly and expertly herded the cows and calves into a sharp 180 degree U-turn to keep them well away from us!
+At one point while photographing a large bull in West Horseshoe Park, he apparently decided that his harem of approximately 15 cows and 2 calves were wandering a bit too close to the photographers and other park visitors lining the roadside.
+It was somewhat unnerving to experience just how agile 800+ pounds of muscle and antlers could charge directly towards us for a few hundred feet until, perhaps only 100 feet away from us, the bull quickly and expertly herded the cows and calves into a sharp U-turn to keep them well away from wildlife enthusiasts and photographers lining the road .

 A bull in Moraine Park (see photos) decided that sparring was the way to settle a dispute with a bull that was apparently perceived as challenging the rights to his territory and/or his harem.